DataDog/kics/documentation/rules/k8s/container_is_privileged.md

 ### Description

- Privileged containers lack essential security restrictions and should be avoided by removing the `privileged` flag or setting it to `false`.
+ Privileged containers lack essential security restrictions and should be avoided.
+The `privileged` flag should be removed or set to `false` to prevent containers from gaining host-level privileges that bypass kernel security controls.
+This rule checks both `containers` and `initContainers` and flags any container where `securityContext.privileged` is true.

 ## Compliant Code Examples